Stability and instability of self-gravitating relativistic matter distributions: Introduction and main results

 where $|g|$ denotes the modulus of the determinant of the metric, and indices are raised and lowered using the metric, i.e., $p_\alpha = g_{\alpha \beta}p^\beta$.
 The system \eqref{feqgen}, \eqref{vlgen}, \eqref{emtvlgen} is the Einstein-Vlasov system in general coordinates.
 We want to describe isolated systems, and therefore we require that the spacetime is asymptotically flat.

 In Section~\ref{sssection} we will see that steady states of this system can be obtained via an ansatz \be f = \phi(E) \ee where $E= -p_0$ is the local or particle energy and $\phi$ is a prescribed ansatz function; we refer to \eqref{miceqstate} as the microscopic equation of state.
-We can now state our main result for the Einstein-Vlasov system in an informal way.
+We can now state our main result for the Einstein-Vlasov system in an informal way; the precise meaning of the parameter $\kappa>0$ is explained in Section~\ref{sssection}, in particular \eqref{yiv} and \eqref{redshiftdef}.

 \begin{maintheorem} Let $(f_\kappa)_{\kappa>0}$ be a one-parameter family of spherically symmetric steady states to the Einstein-Vlasov system with a fixed, decreasing microscopic equation of state $\phi$ and $\kappa$ the central redshift of the corresponding steady state. \begin{itemize} \item[(a)] For $\kappa$ sufficiently large, the associated steady state is dynamically unstable in the sense that the linearized Einstein-Vlasov system possesses an exponentially growing mode. \item[(b)] For any $\kappa>0$ the phase space of the linearized system splits into three invariant subspaces: the stable, unstable, and center space.
 The dimension of the stable/unstable space is equal to the negative Morse index of a suitably defined, macroscopic Schr\"odinger-type operator. \end{itemize} \end{maintheorem}